vid-vad-ya/FemCare/README.md

 ## Disclaimer

 FemCare is a research and educational screening tool.
-It is **not a medical device** and does not provide clinical diagnoses.
+It is **does not provide clinical diagnoses**.
 The risk score reflects statistical patterns in symptom data — it does not confirm or exclude endometriosis.
 Always share your results with a qualified healthcare professional.

 ---